How do cacao beans become award-winning chocolate?

 Step 3 – Winnowing

 Each bean is covered with a protective shell, which needs to be removed prior to refining because it adds a bitter taste to the finished chocolate.
 The beans are cracked to separate the meat of the bean (called the nib) from the shell.
-Once cracked, the bits of nib and shell travel across a screen and pass under what amounts to a big vacuum.
+Once cracked, the bits of nib and shell travel across a screen and pass under a vacuum.
 Since the shell is much lighter than the nib, the pieces of shell are sucked up into the vacuum while the nibs fall down into a container for later refining.
-The shells are collected and used for compost.
+(The shells are collected and used for compost.)

 Step 4 – Pressing Cocoa Butter